Nuclei-Software/NMSIS/README.md

     All Nuclei N/NX Class Processors DSP library collection with a lot of functions for various data types: fixed-point (fractional q7, q15, q31) and single precision floating-point (32-bit).
-    Implementations optimized for the Nuclei processor core which has RISC-V P/V extension instruction set.
+    Implementations optimized for the Nuclei processor core which has RISC-V SIMD instruction set.

 * **NMSIS NN**